 Amey Mathews is one of the owners of Yoga Within.
 She has been a student of yoga since 1993, and her love for the practice grows deeper every day.
 She began studying yoga as a student at Stanford University, and is always searching out ways to continue her yogic education.
-Over the years she has studied Iyengar, Vinyasa, Ashtanga, Anusara, Jivamukti, and Kundalini styles of yoga.
+Over the years she has studied Iyengar, Vinyasa, Ashtanga, Anusara, and Jivamukti styles of yoga – but Iyengar Yoga has been by far the greatest influence.
 “My goal as a teacher is to create an environment in which students feel safe, challenged, and enthusiastic about the many riches that yoga has to offer.
 Yoga is an optimistic discipline, which asserts that we all have vast potential beyond our current state.”
 Amey teaches with an emphasis on the philosophy and concepts behind the postures.
 She received her first certification from the White Lotus Foundation in 1999, and in 2004 she completed a 110-hour teacher training program with her primary teacher, Kofi Busia.
 Amey offers her humble gratitude to the many amazing teachers who have guided her practice; most notably Kofi Busia.

 831.419.0716 ~ email@example.com ~ www.yogawithamey.com